 In summary, there’s little point in making a special effort to earn Marriott Bonvoy Lifetime Gold status.
 The benefits aren’t good enough to make a noticeable difference to most people’s stays and when the status can be had as part of a credit card’s benefits package, why would you make a special effort (and go to extra expense) to earn Lifetime Gold Elite status?

 Hilton and Hyatt both offer members of their loyalty programs the chance to earn lifetime top-tier status while Marriott Bonvoy offers its members the chance to earn what is effectively its second-highest elite status.

-Hyatt Globalist status has long been a big favorite among frequent travelers because it offers some truly excellent benefits such as waived resort fees (on eligible rates and award nights), upgrades to standard suites at check-in (where available), 4 pm check-outs, access to Club Lounges and/or complimentary breakfasts, and free parking on award bookings, but lifetime Globalist status comes at an incredible cost.
+Hyatt Globalist status has long been a big favorite among frequent travelers because it offers some truly excellent benefits such as waived resort fees (on eligible rates and award nights), upgrades to standard suites at check-in (where available), 4 pm checkout, access to Club Lounges and/or complimentary breakfasts, and free parking on award bookings, but lifetime Globalist status comes at a very high cost.